redeclipse/redeclipse.github.io/docs/sever-how-to/Server-Setup.md

 ```
 addlocalop <authname> <privileg>
 ```
-The `<authname>` would be that player's handle, that they recieved to use in the `/authkey` command.
+The `<authname>` would be that player's handle, that they received to use in the `/authkey` command.
 As for the `<privileg>` argument, that can be an `a`, `m`, or `o`.
 These stand for administrator, moderator, operator respectively.
 To take advantage of the different flags, you will have to set the `sv_{mode, maps, vars, vote, spec, kick, allow, ban, mute, limit, veto, flood}lock` variables.